Edgemoor Room Names FAQ

 What are the names of the third floor private rooms?

-The Stoop was named in opposition to the Steppe across the hallway.
+The Stoop was named in opposition to the Steppe across the hallway, around 1992.
 It helped, of course, to stoop before getting into or out of the awkwardly lofted beds.

 The Pit most likely earned its appellation from the state of disarray it was left in by various inhabitants, particularly since it is the largest room on the third floor.
-It was named at least by fall of 1979.
+It had taken this name at least as early as fall semester 1979.

 The Shlop was named in protest to the decision to rename Paus-M, and is intertwined with the historic 3rd floor-2nd floor rivalry.
-Fed up with, as they put it, the “cult of personality” of former High Alpha Stephen DiNardo ’04 and his 2nd floor minions, third floor stalwarts Christopher Corona ’05 and Jason Milligan ’05 spearheaded an initiative to rename this Steppe after the least active brother in all of Omicron Zeta: Ben Rosen ’05, commonly referred to as Shlopo.
-In typical fashion, Shlopo didn't bother to show up for house meeting, but the motion still passed with one dissenting vote from House Amateur Linguist Chad Rekasie ’05, who believed the name would be more aptly spelled “Schlop.”
+Fed up with, as they put it, the “cult of personality” of Stephen DiNardo ’04 “and his 2nd floor minions,” third floor stalwarts Christopher Corona ’05 and Jason Milligan ’05 spearheaded an initiative to rename this Steppe after the least active brother in all of Omicron Zeta: Ben Rosen ’05, commonly referred to as Shlopo.
+In typical fashion, Shlopo did not even show up for the house meeting where the motion was debate, but it still passed, with one dissenting vote from House Amateur Linguist Chad Rekasie ’05, who believed the name would be more aptly spelled “Schlop.”

-Although one of the smaller rooms in the house, the Niche was as recently as 1991-1992 a triple.
+Although one of the smaller rooms in the house, The Niche was as recently as 1991-1992 a triple.
 This was made possible by means of a high and complex loft which held three single beds, the area below being carved into a closet, three desks, a bookshelf, and a bar.
 Each occupant had his own niche, though this left the navigable floor space of the room to a mere sliver.
-The loft was removed over the summer of 1995 to come into compliance with fire codes, and since the mid-2000s has been a single known as The Sniche.
+The loft was removed over the summer of 1995 to come into compliance with fire codes, and the room has since been a single.
+Alterations to the sign on the door led the room to become known as The Sniche by the mid-2000s.

 Our chapter house until 1920 was 614 Stewart Avenue.
 When that building was under renovation in 1992, Stuart F. “Tripp” Miniman '95 O-1487 retrieved the discarded 614 sign and nailed it to the door of the third floor room which now bears its name.
 In spring of 1997 its then-inhabitant, Douglas J. West '98 O-1534, transferred the sign to the bar and attached a new one of his own design.